-The Waste Management Bureau was established in 2016 in terms of the National Environmental
+The Waste Management Bureau was established in 2016 in terms of the Nema.

-Management: Waste Management Act.
 The bureau is tasked with promoting and facilitating the minimisation, reuse, recycling and recovery of waste by providing specialist advice and support for the development of integrated waste management plans for industry and municipalities.
 The bureau is also tasked with monitoring the implementation of industry waste management plans, and managing the disbursement of revenue generated from charges for waste management.
-To carry out these and other related activities, the bureau received an allocation of R1,2 billion over the medium term.
-In 2017, the CEO of the iSimangaliso Wetland Park Authority, the environmentalist Andrew Zaloumis was awarded the prestigious 2017 KfW-Bernhard-Grzimek-Preis for his outstanding commitment and visionary management of the iSimangaliso Wetland Park World Heritage site in South Africa.
-The award is presented every two years to honour individuals and organisations for their commitment to protecting the world's globally significant biodiversity, and comes with a prize of €50 000.
+To carry out these and other related activities, the bureau received an allocation of R1.2 billion over the medium term.